Integral Diophantine approximation on varieties: Approximation constants of rational curves

-It follows that the constant $\alpha_{\infty_k}(\Delta_{\infty_k}(x),\mC_0;L)$ infinite for nonnodal toroidal curves.
-This in particular holds true for $\alpha_\infty$, where $\infty$ is the unique archimedean place of the rationals or an imaginary quadratic field --- but note that in this case, the number of integral points on a nonnodal toroidal curve is already finite by Corollary~\ref{cor:torus-infinite-numberfield}. \end{enumerate} \end{remark}
+As finitely many cosets sweep $\mC_0(\fo)$, it follows that the constant $\alpha_{\infty_k}(\Delta_{\infty_k}(x),\mC_0;L)$ is infinite for non-nodal toroidal curves.
+This in particular holds true for $\alpha_\infty$, where $\infty$ is the unique archimedean place of the rationals or an imaginary quadratic field --- but note that in this case, the number of integral points on a non-nodal toroidal curve is already finite by Corollary~\ref{cor:torus-infinite-numberfield}. \end{enumerate} \end{remark}